7 Creative Office Space Ideas to Spruce Up Your Home

 Keep your focus with an easy-on-the-eyes task lamp.
 These small but mighty office pals can be moved around to suit your needs thanks to their light weight, small footprint and articulated hinges.

 According to a survey led by HR firm FutureWorkplace, workers feel depleted or sad without natural light, so it’s one of their top priorities for office space perks.
 While you can’t always control the natural light in your home office space, you can still create an atmosphere that feels good.
+Make sure you take a look at these home office lighting ideas.

 Consider the warmth of the light bulb you choose, too.
 Warm light is cozy and crisp, and daylight bulbs can give you an energy boost.
 Lastly, use dimmer switches to tailor overhead lighting to your needs and moods.
 “We’re used to natural light changing throughout the day, so give yourself the option,” Schmidt says.